thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+9/13/20 Version 27 of the dataset, we have refactored the full_dataset.tsv and full_dataset_clean.tsv files (since version 20) to include two additional columns: language and place country code (when available).
+This change now includes language and country code for ALL the tweets in the dataset, not only clean tweets.
+With this change we have removed the clean_place_country.tar.gz and clean_languages.tar.gz files.
+With our refactoring of the dataset generating code we also found a small bug that made some of the retweets not be counted properly, hence the extra increase on tweets available.
+Dailies have been added for 9/12, 9/11, and 9/10.

 9/10/20 Daily data (under the /dailies/ folder) has been added for 9/9 and 9/8, note that some tweets will bleed into the following day due to different timezones captured.

 9/8/20 Daily data (under the /dailies/ folder) has been added for 9/7 and 9/6, note that some tweets will bleed into the following day due to different timezones captured.